cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 - (#coreops) defines primitive operations used in the BLS signature scheme.
   These operations MUST NOT be used alone.

-- (#schemes) defines three variants of the BLS Signature scheme.
+- (#schemes) defines three BLS Signature schemes giving slightly different security and performance properties.

-- (#ciphersuites) gives recommended ciphersuites.
+- (#ciphersuites) defines the format for a ciphersuites and gives recommended ciphersuites.

 - The appendices give test vectors, etc.